fnyah/Crypticker-discord/README.md

 # Crypticker Discord Bot

-Crypticker is a nodejs powered Discord bot to get a quick and concise price readout of any cryptocurrency listed on [CoinGecko](https://www.coingecko.com/en).
+Crypticker is a node.js powered Discord bot to get a quick and concise price readout of any cryptocurrency listed on [CoinGecko](https://www.coingecko.com/en).
 Add to your server today!

 # Demo